browserstack/enigma/CONTRIBUTING.md

 This guide will give you an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 # Local Setup
-- Follow https://github.com/browserstack/enigma-public-central#setup for setting up the project locally.
+- Follow [Setup Guide](/docs/one-click-dev.md) for setting up the project locally.

 # Issues